fbpx

 Letter from Marina

 As a caregiver who has made the journey from North Macedonia to the United States, I am grateful for the opportunity to share my story and experiences.
-Before making the move, I was a nurse in North Macedonia and had always enjoyed helping others and providing care to those in need.
-When I arrived in the United States, I was excited to continue my career in healthcare and make a positive impact in my new community.
+Before making the move, I was a nurse in North Macedonia.
+I had always enjoyed helping others and providing care to those in need.
+When I arrived in the United States, I was excited to continue my career in healthcare.
 My English was limited but I quickly learned and was able to communicate quickly with my clients.
 Just as importantly, they taught me English, allowing me to write this letter.
 Six years ago, I couldn’t speak or write English at all!

-However, I soon realized that the healthcare system in the United States was quite different from what I was used to in North Macedonia.
-It was a bit overwhelming at first, but I was determined to make the most of the opportunity and find a way to make a difference in the lives of others.
+However, I soon realized that the healthcare system in the United States differed from North Macedonia.
+At first, I found the change a bit overwhelming, but I needed to make the most of the opportunity and find a way to make a difference in the lives of others.
 After some searching and networking, I was fortunate enough to find a job as a caregiver.

 Lake Ohrid is a popular tourist destination in North Macedonia

-One of the things that I love most about being a caregiver is the flexibility and variety that the role offers.
+One of the things that I love most about being a caregiver is the flexibility and variety this position offers.
 No two days are the same, and I have the opportunity to work with a diverse group of clients with a wide range of needs.
-I also appreciate the ability to work one-on-one with my clients, as it allows me to provide personalized and compassionate care.
+I also appreciate the ability to work one-on-one with my clients, because this way I am able to provide personalized and compassionate care.

-In addition to the practical aspects of my job, I have also found that being a caregiver has allowed me to grow personally and professionally.
-I have learned a great deal about different cultures and have had the opportunity to work with people from all walks of life.
+In addition to enjoying the job and what I do for clients, I find that being a caregiver has allowed me to grow both personally and professionally.
+I’ve learned a lot about different cultures and have had the opportunity to work with people from every walk of life.